VirtualBrainLab/vbl-proxy-server/README.md

 ## Connect as receiver

 To connect as a sender send the `ID` message with a list of strings `["your-id-string", "receive"]`.
-Your client will be registered as a sender.
+Your client will be registered as a receiver.

 ## Messages (Sender -> Receiver)